Running into a blank 404 page is one of the most frustrating experiences someone can have on the internet.

 How to Spot Broken Backlinks

-The more broken backlinks start to pile up, the more it’ll hurt your user experience and damage your hard-earned SEO keyword rankings.
+The more broken backlinks start to pile up, the more they’ll hurt your user experience and damage your hard-earned SEO keyword rankings.
 That’s why it’s better to nip them in the bud before they can do any damage through routine website maintenance and technical SEO audits.

-Thankfully there are several commonly-used technical SEO tools you can use to find broken backlinks – many of which are free or come bundled with your Google Webmaster account.
+Thankfully there are several commonly-used technical SEO tools you can use to find broken backlinks—many of which are free or come bundled with your Google Webmaster account.

 Google Analytics